library-pals/read-action/README.md

           - ⭐️⭐️⭐️⭐️⭐️
       # Tags are optional.
       tags:
         description: Add tags to categorize the book.
 Separate each tag with a comma.
-Optional.
         type: string

 # Set up the steps to run the action